NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Before any exam change, PMI sponsors a role delineation study, an analysis of the typical responsibilities of a project manager.
 This is the method for keeping the PMP a relevant certification.
 In the most recent study, apparently a large group of the project managers surveyed were using Agile principles and frameworks.
 As a result, the exam moved to cover Agile topics even more than previously.

 Some people think that maybe PMI is placing a big bet on the future with this new approach.
-It has been suggested that that only 30% of ALL projects are Agile in nature (falling in the ‘adaptive project management’ category): 70% are in the ‘predictive project management’ category and will always stay predictive.
+It has been suggested that only 30% of ALL projects are Agile in nature (falling in the ‘adaptive project management’ category): 70% are in the ‘predictive project management’ category and will always stay predictive.
+For further reading on topics like this, the IPM blog covers a wide range of project management insights and updates.